HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 assert out.returncode == 0
 ```

-If we look at the whole contents of the output directory `60001110002_p/lc`, we see that the task has created both source and background light curves (`nu60001110002A01_sr.lc` and `nu60001110002A01_bk.lc`), along with corresponding spectra.
+If we look at the entire contents of the output directory `60001110002_p/lc`, we see that running this task has created both source and background light curves (`nu60001110002A01_sr.lc` and `nu60001110002A01_bk.lc`), along with corresponding spectra.

 The task also generates `.flc` file, which contains the background-subtracted light curves.

-We can then proceed in different ways; for example, we may use the `astropy.io.fits` package in to read the FITS-formatted light curve file directly, or we could use `ftlist` to dump the content of that file to an ascii file before reading it (we use `option=T` to list the table content).
+We can then proceed in different ways; for example, we may use the `astropy.io.fits` package in to read these FITS-formatted light curve file directly, or we could use `ftlist` to dump the content of that file to an ascii file before reading it (we use `option=T` to list the table content).

-For this example we're going to go with the first option, and use `astropy` to read the light curve, then use matplotlib to plot the points with a fractional exposure higher than 0.5
+For this example we're going to go with the first option, and use `astropy` to read the light curve, then use matplotlib to plot all data points with a fractional exposure higher than 0.5:

 ```{code-cell} python
 os.chdir(WORK_DIR)